jamesarosen/Timecop.js/Contributing.md

  * all conditional and loop blocks have `{ }`
  * not picky about spaces around arguments
  * all code must pass JSLint with fairly strict settings

+Please do not make changes to the compiled version of the library in the same commit as other changes.
+Releases should be separate, tagged commits.